glotzerlab/rowan/doc/development.rst

 =============

  * For consistency, NumPy should **always** be imported as ``np`` in code: ``import numpy as np``.
  * Avoid external dependencies where possible, and avoid introducing **any** hard dependencies.
-Dependencies other than NumPy should always be soft, enabling the rest of the package to function as is.
+Dependencies other than NumPy should always be soft, enabling the rest of the package to function as-is.

 Release Guide
 =============